-The bilge blower is protected by a breaker in the electronic interface module located in the engine compartment (See Fig. 6.9.2).
+The bilge blower is protected by a fuse in the electronic interface module located below the control station in the sleeping berth (See Fig. 6.9.2).

 EXPLOSION/FIRE HAZARD - Run blower at least four (4) minutes before starting engine or generator.
 Check bilge and engine compartment for fumes.